 - The Duplex has two doors, two vestibules, and needs the use of two trekking poles.
 Despite its amazing layout and design, the Duplex is a very simple tent to put up and use, which is probably why it’s arguably the most popular tent on trail.

-The Duplex is a lightweight, high-strength, highly waterproof fabric that makes it ideal for making tents and shelters since it does not absorb water or stretch during the night.
+The Duplex is a lightweight, high-strength, highly waterproof fabric that makes it ideal for making tents and shelters since it does not absorb water or stretch at night.
 The fabric is called Dyneema Composite Fabrics (DCF), a lightweight, high-strength, highly waterproof fabric that makes it perfect for this use.

 While the Duplex is a two-person tent for thru-hikers on the trail this is a one-person with space to spread out on the trail.
 Having space to layout gear and move around is highly valued when you are truly living on the trail, and just like a house, a little more space is never a bad thing.